brandonlhill/Glimpse/README.md

 ## Configuration
 ### Glimpse Server Script on Remote Host (GSS)
-The Glimpse Server Script is a script that is to be installed on a server that you wish to monitor via Glimpse.
+The GSS is a remote server script responsible for sending server data to the Glimpse Host.
-This script communciates to the Glimpse Host via a configured API_KEY.
+This script communciates to the Glimpse Host via a config defined API_KEY.
-The Glimpse Server Script requires you to fill out some conf options to allow it to communicate to the Host Glimpse Server.
+The Glimpse Server Script requires you to fill out some config options, allowing it to communicate with Glimpse Server.

 ### Glimpse Host
 Follow for more specific instructions here: (cross reference to this documentation to ensure you configure the database correctly)